Jonny Tattersall

-Jonathan Andrew Tattersall (born 15 December 1994) is an English cricketer who plays for Yorkshire County Cricket Club.
+Jonathan Andrew Tattersall (born 15 December 1994) is an English cricketer who plays for Leicestershire County Cricket Club.
 He is a right-handed batsman who bowls leg breaks.
-He made his debut for the county in the 2013 Yorkshire Bank 40 against Glamorgan.
+He made his debut for his home county Yorkshire in the 2013 Yorkshire Bank 40 against Glamorgan.
 He is a former England under 19s batsman, and his fielding ability saw him fielding as substitute for the England senior side.
-Tattersall represented England under 19s at the ICC World Cup.
+Tattersall represented England under 19s at the 2014 Under-19 Cricket World Cup.

 Tattersall was released by Yorkshire in September 2015, but then recalled.
 He made his first-class debut on 20 June 2018, for Yorkshire in the 2018 County Championship.
 He made his Twenty20 debut for Yorkshire in the 2018 t20 Blast on 5 July 2018.

 In August 2025, it was announced that Tattersall had agreed a three-year contract to join Leicestershire from 1 November that year.